How To Move A Double Wide Mobile Home – Full Breakdown Instructions.

 • Transporting the materials to the new site.

-So how much does it cost: The cost estimation that I will cover here will be limited to the cost of hiring licensed contractors and subcontractors who will be directly involved in the project of breaking down the mobile home and preparing it for transport to a new location.
+The cost estimation that I will cover here will be limited to the cost of hiring contractors and subcontractors who will be directly involved in the project of breaking down the mobile home and preparing it for transport to a new location.

 • Dumpster rental $350 – $800 (one time fee)